ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 **_Gitolite_** has the greatest records to perform the analysis.
 The high level of granularity of this system makes it a powerful tool when you want to establish the safety of source code repositories.

 ### 1.3 Work flow
 **_Git-flow_** provides the recommended methodology using **_Git_**.
-The work flow smoothly adapts to different teams and projects regardless of size or location.
+The work flow smoothly adapts to different teams and projects regardless size or location.
 For more information about the flow the <a target="_blank" href="http://nvie.com/posts/a-successful-git-branching-model/">following link</a> should be checked:
 <img src="{{ site.baseurl }}/images/150619/git-flow.png" title="Git-Flow" name="Git-Flow" />

 ### 1.4 UI tools
 **_UI tools analyzed:_**

 Visual tools help to manage the source code to ensure high levels of usability in relation to the **_Git_** system.
-These tools allow all users to use in a simple way the benefits provided by the version control system.
+These tools allow all users to use, in a simple way, the benefits provided by the version control system.
 It also improves the process of integration into the team.

 * <a href="https://windows.github.com/" target="_blank">GitHub for Windows</a> from GitHub.
 * <a href="https://mac.github.com/" target="_blank">GitHub for Mac OS X</a> from GitHub.